onefrankguy/frankmitchell.org/posts/learning-how-a-transmit-filter-works.md

 </p>

-Taking the base ten logarithm of the loss factor and multiplying by twenty gives us the loss in decibals.
+Taking the base ten logarithm of the loss factor and multiplying by twenty gives us the loss in decibels.

 <p class="math">-18 dB &asymp; 10 &sdot; log<sub>10</sub>(0.1231)</p>

-Eighteen decibals of loss is plenty.
+Eighteen decibels of loss is plenty.
 If we graph the transmission loss equation, we can get a feel for how well it does across the rest of the band.
 The chart below goes from 1 MHz to 15 MHz.